 - Primary sclerosing cholangitis (inflammation and scarring of the bile ducts in the liver).

-- Secondary amyloidosis (condition with proteins building up in the tissues and organs) leading to kidney problems
+- Secondary amyloidosis (a condition with proteins building up in the tissues and organs) leading to kidney problems

 - Blood clots in arteries or veins as a result of hypercoagulability

 - Bone loss from decreased absorption of vitamin D and calcium.
 The risk is also increased if steroids have been used